shuanggu0815/fedasync/README.md

 ##  Download and split the CIFAR-10 dataset

 We use [FedLab](https://github.com/SMILELab-FL/FedLab) to split the CIFAR-10 dataset.
-After splitting the data, the proportion of data allocated to each client is calculated and written into the weights parameter in the config_staleness.json file.
+After splitting the data, the proportion of data allocated to each client is calculated and written into the `weights` parameter in the `config_staleness.json`.

 ```bash
 python jobs/app/custom/data/data_splitter.py --num_clients 6  --balance True